Distinctive Reformed Christian understanding, with study questions.

 As Mary sang that first Christmas in this weary yet holy land, we can bring God’s mercy to life, lifting up the lowly, filling the hungry with good things!

-Look over the gifts that you can make possible.
-We itemized some …
+Look over the gifts that you can make possible. …

 Armenian university students take action to strengthen their country: “the youth are not just the future, but they are the present and their voices should be heard.”
 Teens and women in Lebanon are empowered with job training, holistic health programs, and increased confidence and faith.